danielcgiraldo/mnr-example/README.md

 For next.js beta, the folder for all our routes (excluding apis) is going to be the ```app``` folder.
 Inside this folder, we are developed some fundamentals:

 - /blog - This folder contains an example of [Dynamic Segments](https://beta.nextjs.org/docs/routing/defining-routes#dynamic-segments).
+Also is a good example of [Nested Layouts](https://beta.nextjs.org/docs/routing/pages-and-layouts#nesting-layouts).